SoothingMist/Scalable-Point-to-Point-LoRa-Sensor-Network/Documentation+Software/GrassRoots/README.md

-Each directory contains the files for the associated flood-messaging network node.
+Each directory contains the files for the associated grassroots flood-messaging network node.